Spin-transfer torque: Industrial development

 Sony Research Center published the first Japan Patent application for S.P.I.N.O.R.
 (Spin Polarized Injection Non-Volatile Orthogonal Read/Write RAM), a forerunner of STT RAM, in 1997.
 Subsequently, at IEDM 2005, Sony researchers reported the first working 4kb STT memory, dubbed Spin-RAM, with replacement of the paramagnetic spacer layer of SPINOR memory with MgO dielectric.

 Hynix Semiconductor and Grandis formed a partnership in April 2008 to explore commercial development of STT-RAM technology.

 Hitachi and Tohoku University demonstrated a 32-Mbit STT-RAM in June 2009.

+In 2010, Seagate presented the first 16Kb STT-RAM fabricated in the United States using commercially available semiconductor foundry technologies.

 On August 1, 2011, Grandis announced that it had been purchased by Samsung Electronics for an undisclosed sum.

 In 2011, Qualcomm presented a 1 Mbit Embedded STT-MRAM, manufactured in TSMC's 45 nm LP technology at the Symposium on VLSI Circuits.

 In May 2011, Russian Nanotechnology Corp. announced an investment of $300 million in Crocus Nano Electronics (a joint venture with Crocus Technology) which will build an MRAM factory in Moscow, Russia.

 In 2012 Everspin Technologies released the first commercially available DDR3 dual in-line memory module ST-MRAM which has a capacity of 64 Mb.

 In June 2019 Everspin Technologies started pilot production for 28 nm 1 Gb STT-MRAM chips.